-If you want to have another baby, you should talk to your provider before trying to become pregnant again.
-Having a pregnancy too soon after giving birth may cause the next pregnancy to be high risk for an early delivery or preterm birth.
+If you want to have another baby, you should talk to your provider before you try to become pregnant again.
+Having a pregnancy too soon after you give birth may cause your next pregnancy to be high-risk for an early delivery or preterm birth.
 It's best to wait at least 18 months between pregnancies.
-Bodies needs proper time to heal and recover.3
+Your body needs proper time to heal and recover.3

 Until you are ready for another pregnancy, you can choose from many birth control options.
 The long-acting reversible birth control (LARC) is one method to avoid pregnancy.
-LARC is a device that a provider places inside your arm or uterus.
+LARC is a device that your provider places inside your arm or uterus.
 It stays in place until you want it taken out.
 Talk with your provider about the best options for you and how they may affect your body.
 24-hour Nurse HelpLine can answer any questions you have about the method you choose.
-Call Member Services to ask about your benefits for birth control.
+You should call Member Services to ask about your benefits for birth control.

-If you have any health conditions or take any medicines, also talk to your provider about how they can affect your next pregnancy.
-They may suggest you take a prenatal (pregnancy) vitamin with folic acid before becoming pregnant to protect your baby's health.4 control methods.
+If you have any health conditions or take any medicines, you should also talk to your provider about how they can affect your next pregnancy.
+They may suggest you take a prenatal vitamin with folic acid before you become pregnant to protect your baby's health.4

 You can read about family planning at cdc.gov by searching "preconception."
-You also can search

-"contraception" for birth
+You also can search "contraception" for birth control methods.

-3 The American College of Obstetricians and Gynecologists website, Interpregnancy Care (accessed September 2020): acog.org/clinical/ clinical-guidance/obstetric-care-consensus/articles/2019/01/ interpregnancy-care.

-4 March of Dimes website, Folic Acid (accessed September 2020): marchofdimes.org/pregnancy/folic-acid.aspx.
+- 3 The American College of Obstetricians and Gynecologists website, Interpregnancy Care (accessed September 2020): acog.org/clinical/clinical-guidance/obstetric-care-consensus/articles/2019/01/interpregnancy-care. - 4 March of Dimes website, Folic Acid (accessed September 2020): marchofdimes.org/pregnancy/folic-acid.aspx.

+- Office on Women's Health: You can visit

+the website at womenshealth.gov or

+call 800-994-9662 (TDD 888-220-5446)

+with questions about health topics or their

+special programs.

-- Office on Women's Health: Visit the website at womenshealth.gov or call 800-994-9662 (TDD 888-220-5446) with questions about health topics or their special programs. - Long-acting reversible contraception (LARC) devices: Read more about IUDs and implants at whoopsproof.org.
+- Long-acting reversible contraception (LARC) devices: You can read more about IUDs and implants at whoopsproof.org.

-With My Advocate, you can receive tips from MaryBeth or online to help with family planning and birth control options.
+With My Advocate, you can receive tips from MaryBeth or online to help you with family planning and birth control options.